 Be sure to read our travel guide to Mirissa for more information about this lovely town.

-Kick off day 2 by heading to one of the most popular spots in Mirissa – Secret Beach.
+Kick off day 2 of your 2 week Sri Lanka itinerary by heading to one of the most popular spots in Mirissa – Secret Beach.
 It’s not as secret as the name suggests, but it’s still a lovely spot to visit irrespective of that.

 Due to its popularity its no longer much of a hidden gem, but it’s still a great alternative to Mirissa Beach and for this reason we recommend heading there in the morning as it’s the quietest time of day to visit.
 The beach is more sheltered, which means it’s less wavy and better for swimming.

 It’s a pebbly beach in a more secluded area of Mirissa, around a half hour walk from the town’s main street.
-We recommend using an offline map like maps.me for directions, or if you have a Sri Lankan SIM card then just use Google Maps to find your way!
+We recommend using an offline map like maps.me for directions.

 We’d recommend just spending the morning at the beach before heading back into town to have lunch at Dewmini Roti Shop – one of the best value restaurants in Mirissa.
+Not just that but one of our favourite spots to eat in this 2 week South Sri Lanka itinerary.
 They serve delicious local food including both sweet and savoury Roti, Kottu and more!

 From Dewmini Roti Shop use a map on your phone to find your way towards the nearby river to discover the Mirissa Wildlife Walk.
 We accidentally stumbled upon this walking trail during our trail and have never heard it mentioned anywhere else.